openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 It generated some generic high-level tests.

 # Conclusion
 This initial experiment evaluated ChatGPT-4o’s ability to analyze a Systems Diagram using Object Process Methodology (OPM).
-It correctly identified most objects and processes , however it overlooked the 'Human-centered Wrapping & Boxing' process and struggled to identifying some structural links.
+It correctly identified most objects and processes , however it overlooked the 'Human-centered Wrapping & Boxing' process as aa environmental process (dashed ellipse) and struggled to identify some structural links.

-Despite these issues, it was capable of refining and correcting initial misinterpretations based on user feedback and is promising for iterative learning processes.
+Despite these issues, it was capable of refining and correcting initial misinterpretations based on user feedback, and this is promising for an iterative learning process.

 A shortfall was its ability to identify some of the basic colors of the diagram.
-This analysis showcases the capabilities and limitations of large language models in complex system analysis, and can serve as a valuable resource for understanding how such technologies can be used in practical setting in aiding systems design and analysis.
+This report showcases the capabilities and limitations of large language models in analyzing model-based systems engineering diagrams.
+This evaluation can serve as a valuable resource for understanding how an LLM can be used as an aid in systems design and analysis.

 # References

 1. <a id="ref1"></a>Dori, Dov.
-2022.
-"Modeling Knowledge with Object-Process Methodology."
-PDF file.
-Accessed May 10, 2023. [https://dovdori.technion.ac.il/wp-content/uploads/2022/05/Modeling-Knowledge-with-Object-Process-Methodology.pdf](https://dovdori.technion.ac.il/wp-content/uploads/2022/05/Modeling-Knowledge-with-Object-Process-Methodology.pdf)
+Model-Based Systems Engineering with OPM and SysML.
+1st ed.
+New York: Springer, 2016.

 2. <a id="ref3"></a>OpenAI.
 2024.
 "Homepage."
 Accessed May 14, 2024. [https://openai.com/index/hello-gpt-4o/](https://openai.com/index/hello-gpt-4o/)

 3. <a id="ref2"></a>Sabourin, Robert.
 2023. *Charting the Course: Coming Up with Great Ideas*.
 Notion Press.

-4. <a id="ref4"></a>OPCLOUD.
+4. <a id="ref4"></a>OPCAT.
 2023.
 "Homepage."
 Accessed May 14, 2024. [https://esml.technion.ac.il/opm/opcat-installation/](https://esml.technion.ac.il/opm/opcat-installation/)

 # Footnotes